robertbrook/the-island/the-island.md

 Still none of them had any word for me that was disturbing.
 Only confusing, but that could hardly be blamed on them.
 I was the stranger in their midst and it was surely up to me to make my way.
 And hadn't their fellows helped me already, more than I'd expected any help to come?
 I looked about and smiled hopefully.
 If they were so helpful, I had nothing to worry myself with.

 The short man spat and whispered.
 He carried two black leather pouches, in which there were great bunches of pink flowers.
 He leant towards me as he passed and whispered again.
 Did he mean me to hear?
 Now I looked again and saw that none of those I'd travelled with on the cart could be seen.
 I felt for a moment almost afraid.

+I tried to catch a word here and there, but it was the great mixture of languages that confused me - and that they seemed to be satisfied with only a word or two between each of them.
+Then one would laugh, or smile in agreement and that would be an end of it.
+Try as I might, I saw no money change hands.

 Then I felt absolutely foolish.
 What had I to fear?
 All I had to do was find some proper place to explain myself - to explain what had happened to me - and surely everything would be put to rights.
 I began to come away from the crowd and wondered if there might be some official place I could see around the square.